 If an observation has been biopsied but there is either uncertainty about the path diagnosis or the path diagnosis is a potential HCC precursor (i.e. regenerative or dysplastic nodule), report the LI-RADS category and the path diagnosis together.
-Rationale: reporting both may alert referrer to possible false-negative biopsy results and/or need for close follow-up to detect progression.

-See page 31 for further guidance.
+See page 31 for further guidance and rationale.